 Safer drilling operations with less emissions

-Surge & swab simulation services
+Read about our surge & swab simulation services

 When the drill pipe is put in slips during break-out or connection of the next stand, the topside heave compensation of the drill string is disabled.
 The whole drill string starts to move up and down with the rig.
+Same thing happens when running liners/casings or installing completions.

 Our advanced simulation software is able to calculate anticipated bottom-hole surge & swab during drill pipe connections based on such inputs as rig type, drilling fluid data and well trajectory and geometry.
 Utilizing statistical data analysis for weather on a drilling location, we are able to provide an estimate of surge & swab pressure margins for your well.